Opportunities Abound in the Fight Against EHR Staffing Shortages

 4 minute read EHR/EMR| Blog

 As an IT hiring manager, finding the right resource with the right skills, knowledge and culture fit can be a herculean task.
 In the fast-changing healthcare IT space, finding individuals who have both real-life and healthcare operations experience plus the necessary EHR technical skills can make the task even more challenging.
 Despite advancements in healthcare technology and EHR applications, the fact is that we still face a tremendous amount of EHR optimization, interoperability, and transformation work.
-This requires smart, experienced, and innovative individuals to concur technical debt in healthcare.
+This requires smart, experienced, and innovative individuals to conquer technical debt in healthcare.

 Too few EHR skilled professionals in the healthcare IT industry